vanbui24/flowty-sagemaker/README.md

 ### In the AWS Console
  - create SageMaker Studio using Quick Start
- - create an IAM Role with s3 bucket read & write access
+ - attach an IAM Role with s3 bucket read & write access

 ### Using the AWS CLI